terry-citrix/repo-package-manager/README.md

 Turning a source code repository into a package manager repository is therefore just a matter of structuring the directory layout to conform to the package manager's specification.

 Github in particular also provides built-in support for publishing packages to the repo.
 See https://docs.github.com/en/packages/manage-packages/viewing-packages for more information.
 However they don't support all package managers, such as Cocoapods.
+Worse, it also (as of April 2021) requires [user authentication](https://github.community/t/download-from-github-package-registry-without-authentication/14407/110) in order to use it, which makes it incredibly impractical to use.

 ## Hermes-Messenger
 This repo is an example of how to structure a source code repository to also act as package manager repository, either along-side the actual source code or even exclusively just as a package manager repository.